 The relational model is simply a representation of the database as a compilation of relations.
 A relation, on the other hand, stands for a table of values where each row contained in the table stands for a set of related data values.
 The rows in this table represent a relationship or a real-world entity.
 The column names and table names are very useful in the interpretation of the meaning of the values of each of the rows.
 In the case of the relational model, the data is usually stored in the form of tables.
 This storage of the data is however quite independent of the way and manner such data are organized logically.
+One can acquire a deep understanding of relational databases and query language by joining a SQL course.
 However, what is Tuple in the database?

 What is a tuple in the database?

 A tuple is simply a row contained in a table in the tablespace.
 A table usually contains columns and rows in which rows stand for records while columns stand for attributes.
 A single row of a table that has a single record for such a relation is known as a tuple.
 A Tuple is, therefore, a single entry in a table; it is also called a row or record.
 They usually represent a set of related data, in Math it is simply an ordered list of elements.

 It should be noted that the relational model arranges data into at least one table of rows and columns using a unique key.
 The columns are referred to as attributes while the rows are called tuples or records.
 Furthermore, each of the rows as contained in a table has its unique key.
 Also, the rows in a different table can be connected by including a column for the key of the linked row.

 What Is The History Behind The Relational Database?

 The relational database came into being back in 1970 at IBM by a certain E.F.
 Codd.
 He introduced the term during his research paper known as “a relational model of data for large shared data banks.”
 During this study, he made clear what he meant by the term relational.
 It is however important there is no total commercial compliance with Codd’s 12 rules.
 It is on this basis that the term has become increasingly associated with a wider category of database systems.